The War Times Journal Home Page

 301 - Range Guessing

 Players can use the Battlefleet 1900 Range Log for recording range estimates.
-Make "pointers" out of card stock to help clarify which ships are being targeted for ranging (not used for aiming).
+Make "pointers" out of card stock to help clarify which ships are being targeted for ranging (not used for aiming per-se).
 Range guess may also be recorded on the bottom side of the target pointers.

-Ranging Shots - As part of the range guessing system, players may make "ranging shots" out to one nautical mile beyond maximum normal (long) gunnery range.
+Ranging Shots - As part of the range guessing system, players may make ranging shots out to one nautical mile beyond maximum normal (long) gunnery range.
 The ranging shots are recorded on the range log and measured normally, but they result in no gunnery die roll and can inflict no damage.
-They do not count as an opening salvo (see rule 303).
+They do not count as a First Fire.

 302 - The 6-6 Exception